Beluga-lang/Meta/STYLE.md

 t  is sometimes  replaced  by s (and T by S or R, etc.)  to avoid  name  clashes between definitions and theorems.

+6. For Beluga code, we use these same guidelines, and we use plain numbers instead of underscripts.
+So we will use M1 instead of M₁.

 There are  a few cases  where these rules  cannot all  be satisfied  at the same time.
 In such cases,  the earlier ones are given priority.
 (For example, in the rule T-Proj₁  in Figure 11-5, rule 4  is relaxed:  the type of the subterm t₁ is T₁×T₂.)
 The rules are ignored completely  in a very small  number of cases (for example,  the record projection rule T-Proj in Figure 11-7) where following them would yield unacceptably ugly or unreadable results.